catervpillar/random-option-picker/README.md

-# random-option-picker
+# Random Option Picker
-A simple HTML5 Random Option Picker.
+A simple HTML5 page that allows to insert any desired amount of string values to randomly pick one from.